SEAL-IIT-KGP/TWINSSE/README.md

 $ redis-cli save
 ```

-Build all executables in all project subdirectories (conjunctive, disjunctive, CNF and DNF).
+Build all executables in all project subdirectories (precision, conjunctive, disjunctive, CNF and DNF).

 ```bash
 make all